lemoshu/MTCL/README.md

 # MTCL-HepaticVesselSeg2D
 - Implementation of our [paper](https://arxiv.org/abs/2106.01860) "Noisy Labels are Treasure: Mean-Teacher-Assisted Confident Learning for Hepatic Vessel Segmentation" (2D version, early accepted by MICCAI'21).
-- [Note] we are still working on the extended journal version which will not limit to vessel seg task.
-Note that the preprocessing is a little complicated, apart from below preprocessing, human effort are further made to rectify some "bad" samples to alleviate the terrible "domain shift".
-The h5-format preprocessed vessel seg data will be available after final journal publication.
-Code will be further re-organized.
+- [Note] Code will be further re-organized. we are working on the extended journal version which will include 3D implementation and other datasets.
+Here note that the hepatic vessel preprocessing is complicated, apart from below preprocessing, human effort are further made to rectify some "bad" samples to alleviate the terrible "domain shift".
+The h5-format preprocessed vessel seg data will be available after journal publication.
 Stay tuned!
 ____
 ## Abstract
 Manually segmenting the hepatic vessels from Computer Tomography (CT) is far more expertise-demanding and laborious than other structures due to the low-contrast and complex morphology of vessels, resulting in the extreme lack of high-quality labeled data.
 Without sufficient high-quality annotations, the usual data-driven learning-based approaches struggle with deficient training.
 On the other hand, directly introducing additional data with low-quality annotations may confuse the network, leading to undesirable performance degradation.
 To address this issue, we propose a novel mean-teacher-assisted confident learning framework to robustly exploit the noisy labeled data for the challenging hepatic vessel segmentation task.
 Specifically, with the adapted confident learning assisted by a third party, i.e., the weight-averaged teacher model, the noisy labels in the additional low-quality dataset can be transformed from ‘encumbrance’ to ‘treasure’ via progressive pixel-wise soft-correction, thus providing productive guidance.